 Cheap and Easy DIY Pumpkin Topiary

-In celebration of the first day of fall, I wanted to share a festive, fall DIY Pumpkin Topiary that is cheap and easy to make.
-I reused things I had around the house, purchased pumpkins and flowers from the Dollar Tree, and inexpensive paint from the craft store.
+Learn how to make my cheap and easy fall DIY Pumpkin Topiary.
+I reused things I had around the house, purchased pumpkins and flowers from the Dollar Tree, and used inexpensive paint from the craft store.
 It came out beautiful.
 Because of the materials used, I only put it outside temporarily and keep it protected inside for a festive, indoor fall decoration.
-This is a small topiary that is about 23 inches tall.
+This is a small topiary that measures about 23 inches tall.
 It’s perfect next to a fireplace, a side table, or anywhere else you would like a beautiful fall decoration.

 Please Subscribe to my YouTube Channel